-- 3.1 The event dates and programme are proposed by the organiser and approved by the IOF Council. - WTOC 3.2 The World Trail Orienteering Championships (WTOC) are organised in every year ideally as part of the (FootO) World Orienteering Championships programme. - WTOC 3.3 The programme shall include a two-day PreO competition with one course on each day, and a TempO competition.
-The TempO competition will have a qualification and final on the same day.
-The second day of the PreO competition is also the World PreO Team Championship competition. - WTOC 3.4 The programme shall include opening and closing ceremonies, adequate rest and model event(s).
-The programme shall be kept within no more than 5 days.
+3.1 The event dates and programme are proposed by the organiser and approved by the IOF Council.

-WTOC 3.5 An associated public competition with no limit on numbers, unless specified by the organiser, shall be offered on as much of the championship course as possible.
-The public competitors should start after, and be kept separate from, the championship competitors.
+- WTOC 3.2 The World Trail Orienteering Championships (WTOC) are organised in every year ideally as part of the (FootO) World Orienteering Championships programme. - WTOC 3.3 The programme shall include a two-day PreO competition with one course on each day, a TempO competition and a TrailO Relay.
+The TempO competition will have a qualification and final on the same day. - WTOC 3.4 The programme shall include opening and closing ceremonies, adequate rest, and model event(s).
+The programme shall be kept within no more than 7 days. - WTOC 3.5 An associated public competition with no limit on numbers, unless specified by the organiser, shall be offered on as much of the championship course as possible.
+The public competitors should start after, and be kept separate from, the championship competitors. - WRE 3.6 The events which are selected to be IOF World Ranking Events are chosen by Federations according to criteria determined by the IOF.